 He slept for over 15 hours, Oh God, he was tired.

-yawning and stretching, Josh gets out of his bed and steps into the clean wooden floor.
+Yawning and stretching, Josh gets out of his bed and steps into the clean wooden floor.
 He had nothing to eat since his arrival in India.
-He even skipped his dinner but surprisingly, he is not hungry at all.
+And even skipped his dinner, but surprisingly is not hungry at all.
 I should get moving today, I did not invest my savings just to sleep in a foreign country, he thought as he unpacked his new clothes and walked into the shower.

 He knew last night was just too real to be a dream.
-But there was no wound on his body and the door was not damaged either.
+But there was no wound on his body, and the door was not damaged either.
 Besides, if someone had trespassed the alley and hotel lobby, the staff would’ve known.
-There are cameras all over this place and no one can wander streets wearing a weird stupid mask.
-Mask, he could not even remember the type of mask it was, it was all too hazy, just like an ordinary bad dream.
-I’ll start with a breakfast first, he interrupted his thought train as he twisted the shower knob off.
+There are cameras all over this place, and no one can wander streets wearing a weird, stupid mask.
+Mask, he could not even remember the type of the mask it was, it was all too hazy, just like an ordinary lousy dream.
+I’ll start with breakfast; first, he interrupted his thought train as he twisted the shower knob off.

-“I’ll have some Omelette and coffee”, Josh ordered to the waiter.
+“I’ll have some Omelette and coffee,” Josh ordered to the waiter.
 “And… bring some cold water first”.
 The hotel dining was overcrowded, so Josh had to get his breakfast from a next-door cafe.
-Unlike the last day, it is a very windy afternoon, and Josh did not want to get his meal on the bed, he needed to move out.
+Unlike the last day, it is a very windy afternoon, and Josh did not want to get his meal on the bed.
+He needed some air.

-“Where do I, ah! nevermind” Josh stopped himself and begin forking his just-delivered-omelet in disappointment.
-Actually not, it’s pretty tasty and there’s always a black pepper shaker on Indian tables, Josh giggled to himself before resting his palm on forehead.
+“Where do I ah!
+Nevermind,” Josh stopped himself and begin forking his just-delivered-omelet in disappointment.
+Actually not, it’s pretty tasty, and there’s always a black-pepper-shaker on Indian tables, Josh giggled to himself before resting his palm on the forehead.